mjrotter4445/CryptoCurrencies/README.md

 models.
 There is no known output and the unsupervised ML is ideal for that type of analysis.

 #### Step 1:  Reprocessing the Data
-Before using data on unsupervised ML algorithms, the data has to pre-processed properly in order to avoid any errors and to ensure we are getting the right results.
+Before using data on unsupervised ML algorithms, the data has to be pre-processed properly in order to avoid any errors and to ensure we are getting the right results.
 These steps include:
  - **data selection** such as what data is available, what data is missing, and what data can be removed.